fabrizioaymone/suitability-of-Forward-Forward-and-PEPITA-learning/README.md

 # On the Deployability of Forward-Forward learning to Tiny Devices
-Contains the detailed descriptions of the quantitative analysis of 'Forward-only' algorithms on MLPerf Tiny benchmark
+This repository contains the detailed descriptions of the quantitative analysis of 'Forward-only' algorithms on MLPerf Tiny benchmark